Fadyazmy/doi-blog/content/blog/week-8/index.md

 We were tasked with creating our own design agency (which we called Pretty Good Designers), work with a hypothetical client (cough Devin), and design a product for the Dept. of Illusions.

 Despite being in 3 time zones, I enjoy working in groups.
-I'm very much looking forward to building better relationships, and learning from my peers.
+I'm very much looking forward to getting to know my team, and learn their own processes of design.

 ### <a name="discussionTakeaways"></a> This week's discussion takeaways
 Often I find myself learning about non-design things in the lecture, and this week was one of them.